BH Global Limited - Potential Treasury Share Sale

 Potential Treasury Share Sale

-Unless otherwise announced by the Company, the Company may sell shares at this price until 05 January 2021.
-Investors wishing to participate in any sale should contact the Company's joint broker, Investec Bank plc.
+Unless otherwise announced by the Company, the Company may sell shares at this price until 12 January 2021.
+Investors wishing to participate in any sale should contact the Company's joint broker, J.P.
+Morgan Cazenove.

 Company website: www.bhglobal.com